rdunlop/dotfiles/README.md

 * Install the ssh keys for my various needs from keybase
 * Install the VPN for Table XI

+# Before Installation:

+* In System Preferences -> Security & Privacy
+  - ensure that “Allow apps downloaded from ‘App Store and identified developers’” is chosen.
+  - Ensure that if you leave this page, and return, the setting stays chosen.
+    - if not, you may need to reinstall Mac OS
+* Run `brew doctor` and resolve any issues with folders / permissions
+* Run `brew install gnupg gnupg2`

 # Installation

   * install git by running `git`, and having os X prompt you to install it